The Web address of this

 problems into smaller "chunks" (goals).

-These two habits will
+These habits will

-help you consistently set clear family-meeting agendas, and provide a useful example for
+help you consistently set clear family-meeting agendas and provide a useful example for

 your kids.